whosstranger/whosstranger/README.md

 </h1>

 ## Hey! 👋
-I'm Stranger, Engineer focused on cybersecurity in a self-taught way, eager to keep learning..
+I'm Stranger, a self-taught cybersecurity engineer, eager to keep learning and focused on obtaining the eJPT as my first certification.

 ## Skills
 - 👨‍💻 Python
+- 📡 Scripting in Bash
 - 💱 Github
 - ⚙️ Blue Team
 - 👁️ Red Team